rammcodes/Dopefolio/README.md

 ## Features

-* Easy to Use
+* Easy to Use ⚙️
-* Performance Friendly
-* Fully Responsive
+* No Additional Libraries 🤘
+* No Additional Frameworks 🙌
-* Optimized for SEO
+* SEO Friendly ✅
+* Great Audits Score ⚡